Wednesday, 9 June 2021

 La Foto Argentina Business Stationery (Photographic Dealer)

-Date of use : c.1939, Argentina
+Date of use : circa 1939, Argentina

 La Foto Argentina Business Stationery (Photographic Dealer)

 The postal cancellation on the envelope clearly indicates that the item was mailed in Buenos Aires.
 The stamp used belongs to the Republic of Argentina and depicts an important historical figure of the country.
 The denomination of the stamp is five centavos.
+The envelope was likely transported by maritime mail, as airmail services between South America and Europe were still developing during the late 1930s.

 The simple yet orderly design of the envelope reflects the typical style of business correspondence used during the period.
 At the same time, the printed letterhead at the top can also be interpreted as an early form of commercial branding, emphasizing the company's identity and role in the photographic equipment trade.